antoinehabis/WSS-UIC/README.md

 # Weakly-Supervised-Segmentation-and-uncertainty-based-Interactive-Correction-on-Whole-Slide-Images

-This repository is created to replicate the results on the paper: ....
+This repository is created to replicate the results of the paper: ....

 ## 0. Donwload CAMELYON